StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 2 rows in set (0.02 sec)
 ```

-2. Create a Spark table `score_board` in Spark SQL client
+2. Create a Spark table `score_board` in Spark SQL client.
-* Set the option `starrocks.write.properties.partial_update` to `true` which tells the connector to do partial update
+* Set the option `starrocks.write.properties.partial_update` to `true` which tells the connector to do partial update.
-* Set the option `starrocks.columns` to `"id,name"` to tell the connector which columns to write
+* Set the option `starrocks.columns` to `"id,name"` to tell the connector which columns to write.

   ```SQL
   CREATE TABLE `score_board`